Apache HTTP Server Version 2.4

 SSH protocol (sometimes also called SFTP) is not

-supported by mod_ftp
+supported by mod_ftp.

 Available Languages: en